northstowekarate/northstowekarate.github.io/about/index.md

 We believe karate is for everyone - regardless of age, background, or physical ability.
 Our instructors foster a respectful and supportive atmosphere where diversity is celebrated and every member feels valued.
 From children developing coordination and focus to adults seeking fitness or self-defence skills, Northstowe Karate Club offers a space where personal growth and community spirit go hand in hand.

-## Tradition and Respect — Rooted in Honour, Strengthened by Community
+## Tradition, Respect and Honour

 We believe karate is more than physical technique — it’s a lifelong journey of character development.
 Our training is grounded in tradition and respect, with honour guiding how we teach, train, and support each other.
-Community is at the heart of everything we do.

 ## What is budo?
 Budo (武道), meaning “the martial way,” represents a philosophy of personal growth through martial arts.
 It encourages focus, resilience, and mutual respect — values we aim to instil in every student.